 In 2010, the Institute of Medicine (IOM) recommended that all RNs practice to the full extent of their education and training.
 Working as an FNP in a retail clinic reaches beyond the IOM’s recommendation.

-Standards for Nurse Practitioner Practice in Retail-based Clinics: AANP
+American Association of Nurse Practitioners, Standards for Nurse Practitioner Practice in Retail-Based Clinics